nosrith/tpf2-jnr485-variation/README.md

 How to generate texture variations
 ---------------------------------------------------------------

+1. Download this package as a zip from the green button right above.

-1. Right-click on the Powershell script `rename.ps1` and select "Run with PowerShell", and then enter a variation name and your name.
+2. Right-click on the Powershell script `rename.ps1` and select "Run with PowerShell", and then enter a variation name and your name.
   This script rewrite file/folder name and content with the entered content.

-2. Edit the texture files in the folder below with painting software.
+3. Edit the texture files in the folder below with painting software.
   - `yourname_jnr_485_varname_1/res/textures/model/vehicle/train/jnr_485/varname`

-3. After editing, copy the folder `yourname_jnr_485_varname_1` to TpF2's mod folder.
+4. After editing, copy the folder `yourname_jnr_485_varname_1` to TpF2's mod folder.

 Now you can use the MOD you created in the game.